 A Bulgarian set of postage stamps from the year 1993 is related to the subject of calendar.

 You just have to visit Martin Doering's pipe organ website, which in German is called "Die Orgelseite.de": Of course he provides English pages for you.
 Music, Exciting stuff and pictures of more than 5,000 organs from all over the planet.

-Organ Calendars, Music Calendars, Composers Calendars, Bach Calendars.
-So many gifts for musicians, so many music gifts.
+Pipe Organ Calendars, Music Calendars, Composers Calendars, Bach Calendars: so many gifts for musicians, so many music gifts.
 Plus, calendars come in 2 styles – European Style and 50:50 Style – unique on the Planet.